Jennifer Welter: Texas Revolution

 Welter's first action as a Revolution running back came during a preseason game on February 15, 2014, against the North Texas Crunch.
 Welter rushed for three carries for −1 yards.
 On February 19, the Revolution named Welter to their 2014 regular season roster.

 On February 12, 2015, the Revolution introduced Welter as their new linebackers and special teams coach.
 She is the first woman to coach in a men's professional football league.

 Arizona Cardinals

 On July 27, 2015, the Arizona Cardinals hired Welter as an assistant coaching intern for training camp and the preseason; as such, she is believed to be the first female coach in the NFL.
 Her internship with the Cardinals expired after the team's third preseason game on August 30, 2015.
 Her coaching style does not differ from many, according to Cardinals' Tyrann Mathieu.
 The Washington Post added, "The biggest question coming in was would guys in the NFL respond to a woman coaching them, and the obvious answer is yes".

 Atlanta Legends

 On December 11, 2018, Welter was hired by the Atlanta Legends of the newly-formed Alliance of American Football as a defensive specialist under head coach Brad Childress.

 Education

 Welter graduated from Boston College and has a master's degree in Sport psychology and a PhD in psychology from Capella University.

-Awards

-In 2015, Jennifer Welter received the Women's Entrepreneurship Day Pioneer Award in recognition for her achievements in the sports world.